SUMMARY:

 With and without glasses, I constantly see:

-2. Glare (moderate)
+1. Glare (moderate)

-3. Generalized blurriness
+2. Generalized blurriness

-In low-light conditions, I constantly see:
+In low-light conditions, I see nearly-constant:

 4. Starbursts.
 Their radial length are covariant with dilation of my pupils.